Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

+Since the head trajectory $H_i(Y)$ is invariant for all certificates of the same length, the execution graph is certificate-oblivious, satisfying the Grid-aligned Transition property. \end{proof}

-\begin{theorem}[Polynomial-Time Verifier for Subset-Sum] The Turing machine $\mathcal{M}_{\mathrm{SS}}$ defined in \cref{def:sum_of_subset_verifier_tm} is a correct NP verifier for the \textsc{Subset-Sum} problem.
+\begin{theorem}[Polynomial-Time Verifier for Subset-Sum] The Turing machine $M_{\mathrm{SS}}$ defined in \cref{def:sum_of_subset_verifier_tm} is a correct NP verifier for the \textsc{Subset-Sum} problem.

-More precisely, for every input string $w$ of length $n$ encoding an instance of \textsc{Subset-Sum} together with a certificate, \begin{itemize} \item $\mathcal{M}_{\mathrm{SS}}$ accepts $w$ if and only if the certificate encodes a valid subset whose sum equals the target value, and \item $\mathcal{M}_{\mathrm{SS}}$ halts in $O(n^2)$ time and uses $O(n)$ tape space. \end{itemize} Hence, \textsc{Subset-Sum} admits a deterministic quadratic-time and linear-space verifier. \begin{proof} The claim follows by combining soundness, completeness, and the resource bounds established previously.
+More precisely, for every input string $W$ encoding an instance of \textsc{Subset-Sum} of length $n$ together with a certificate of length at most $n$, \begin{itemize} \item $M_{\mathrm{SS}}$ accepts $W$ if and only if the certificate encodes a valid subset whose sum equals the target value, and \item $M_{\mathrm{SS}}$ halts in $\bigO(n^2)$ time and uses $\bigO(n)$ tape space. \end{itemize} Hence, \textsc{Subset-Sum} admits a deterministic quadratic-time and linear-space verifier. \begin{proof} The claim follows by combining soundness, completeness, and the resource bounds established previously.

-\textbf{Soundness.} By \cref{lem:soundness-subsetsum}, if $\mathcal{M}_{\mathrm{SS}}$ accepts an input $w$, then the certificate encoded in $w$ corresponds to a subset of the input multiset whose elements sum exactly to the target value.
+\begin{itemize} \item \textbf{Soundness.} By \cref{lem:soundness-subsetsum}, if $M_{\mathrm{SS}}$ accepts an input $W$, then the certificate encoded in $W$ corresponds to a subset of the input multiset whose elements sum exactly to the target value.
 Thus, no invalid certificate is ever accepted.

-\textbf{Completeness.} By \cref{lem:completeness-subsetsum}, for every valid certificate encoding a subset whose sum equals the target value, $\mathcal{M}_{\mathrm{SS}}$ deterministically reaches the accepting configuration.
+\item \textbf{Completeness.} By \cref{lem:completeness-subsetsum}, for every valid certificate encoding a subset whose sum equals the target value, $M_{\mathrm{SS}}$ deterministically reaches the accepting configuration.
 Thus, every valid instance admits an accepting computation.

-\textbf{Time and space complexity.} By \cref{lem:time-space-subsetsum}, on inputs of length $n$ the machine $\mathcal{M}_{\mathrm{SS}}$ halts in $O(n^2)$ time and uses $O(n)$ tape space.
-In particular, the verifier runs in deterministic polynomial time.
+\item \textbf{Time and space complexity.} By \cref{lem:time-space-subsetsum}, on inputs of length $n$ the machine $M_{\mathrm{SS}}$ halts in $\bigO(n^2)$ time and uses $\bigO(n)$ tape space.
+In particular, the verifier runs in deterministic polynomial time. \end{itemize}

-Combining the above arguments, $\mathcal{M}_{\mathrm{SS}}$ is a correct polynomial time verifier for the \textsc{Subset-Sum} problem. \end{proof}
+Combining the above arguments, $M_{\mathrm{SS}}$ is a correct polynomial-time verifier for the \textsc{Subset-Sum} problem. \end{proof}

 \end{theorem}